emmt/YPlot.jl/README.md

-# WorkPlot.jl
+# YPlot.jl

-Some plotting utilities for Julia.
-For now the backend is [PyPlot](https://github.com/stevengj/PyPlot.jl), the syntax is somewhat reminiscent of Yorick.
+A simplified plotting package for Julia.
+For now, the backend is [PyPlot](https://github.com/stevengj/PyPlot.jl), the syntax is somewhat reminiscent of Yorick.